yangtau/hedgehog/README.md

     print(factorial(5));
     ```
-    And there is only one native function so far, `print`, which takes one value argument.
+    And there is only one built-in function so far, `print`, which takes one value argument.

 - Operator

   Most operator in hedgehog is the same with c.
 However, there is only one `&` for `logical and`, and one `|` for `logical or`.